kynan/wolfhpc2012/slides.md

 !SLIDE left

-# PyOP2 for finite-element computations
+# PyOP2 for FE computations

 ## Finite element local assembly
 ... means computing the *same kernel* for *every* mesh entity (cell, facet): a perfect match for the PyOP2 abstraction